tonifuc3m/profner-baseline/README.md

 ## Introduction
 This system extracts information from a set of annotated documents.
 Then, it checks whether, in a new set of text documents, the extracted annotation are present.
-This system works as baseline for ProfNER shared task [http://temu.bsc.es/smm4h-spanish/]
+This system works as baseline for ProfNER shared task [http://temu.bsc.es/smm4h-spanish/].
+See CodaLab for evaluation: [https://competitions.codalab.org/competitions/28766]

 #### Steps:
 1. Extract annotations from tab-separated file and tokenize them.